Belly dancer Selina Sevil

-How a Swedish girl became an international belly dancer
+How a Swedish girl became a international belly dance star

 Growing up as a girl in a medium size city in south Sweden I had no idea that I would be a professional bellydancer, especially not one working in the Middle East.
 I always loved dancing and gymnastics but like for many other Swedish people this is mostly seen as a hobby not a profession.